Beola0/JUNO_SensitivityStudy/README.md

-# JUNO_codes

-Sensitivity study to the neutrino mass hierarchy in the JUNO experiment.
+# Sensitivity study to the neutrino mass hierarchy in the JUNO experiment

 ## How to run the codes